indraxyz/parkir/README.md

 ## About

-Manage parking area with auto select location, tariff, and report.
+manage parking area with main features: auto select location, park entrance and out, tariff and payment, report.
 Web base with laravel, tailwind, mysql

 ## Features